Policy

 Practice standard: Work closely in partnership with others

-Guidance: Sharing information about tamariki and rangatahi
+Sharing information about tamariki and rangatahi

-- the nature of the concerns
+- the nature of the presenting issues

-- the unique circumstances of te tamaiti
+- the unique circumstances of te tamaiti or rangatahi and their whānau or family

 - the context of our engagement with them.